Our Employment Contract template

-Our template enables you to put in place a contract of employment with each member of staff that complies with section 1 of the Employment Rights Act 1996.
+Our template enables you to put in place a contract of employment with each member of staff.
+It complies with section 1 of the Employment Rights Act 1996.
 That Act requires that all employees are given a written statement of the terms and conditions of their employment.

 This template is easy to use and can be customised to individual needs.
-A sample of the agreement can be viewed by clicking the preview button above.
+A sample of the agreement can be viewed by clicking the Preview button above right.

-Drafted by David, a solicitor of over 20 years, who specialised in Employment and Company law, you can be assured of getting a reliable document that will protect your position as an employer and meet your company’s legal obligations.
+Drafted by David, a solicitor of 30 years, who specialised in Employment and Company law, you can be assured of getting a great document that will protect your position as an employer and meet your company’s legal obligations.

 Using our Employment Contract template

-Once purchased, you will be able to download the document in Word format to your computer and then edit it to suit your requirements.
+Once you have bought it, you will be able to download the document in Word format to your computer.
+You can then edit it to suit your needs.

 As with all of our employee contracts and templates, you get updates to the template free of charge for life.
 As and when we update the template, you will be notified and the new version will be available for download in your Legalo account that you created when you bought the document.

-You will find all the standard clauses that are required for an employment contract in the UK.
-There are also clauses that can be used to customise the template to your specific situation.
-We have made editing the template easy for you by marking it with square brackets around the relevant parts of the text – what you need to do is also explained in the guide that comes with the template.
-If you wish to preview the template, just use the “Preview” feature on the page before you purchase anything.
+You will find all the standard clauses that the law in the UK requires for an employment contract.
+There are also clauses that you can use to customise the template to your specific situation.
+We have made editing the template easy for you by marking it with square brackets around the relevant parts of the text.
+What you need to do we have also explained in the guide that comes with the template.
+If you wish to preview the template, just use the “Preview” feature on the page before you buy anything.

 Our detailed guidance notes (free with the Employment Contract template) make adapting the Employment Contract easy and quick.
 A summary of the guidance notes are available here: guide to this Employment Contract template.

 The Employment Rights Act 1996 requires that a written statement of the employee’s terms of employment is provided to the employee within two months of starting work.
-When a written statement of terms is provided to the employee, it should be signed by both parties to form a legally binding contract.
+When you provide a written statement of terms to the employee, both parties should sign it.
+It then forms a legally binding contract.

-During the two-month period, you can use our Job Offer Letter template if you prefer to set out the core terms of employment and then put in place a full contract before the two-month period ends.
+During the 2-month period, you can use our Job Offer Letter if you prefer to set out the core terms of employment and then put in place a full contract before the two-month period ends.

-Many companies use this two-month period as a probationary period, although a probationary period can be extended for up to six months.
+Many companies use this two-month period as a probationary period.
+However, you can extend a probationary period for up to six months.

-This template is designed to be used for all your junior staff.
-For directors, managers, sales staff and other senior employees, please use our Director’s Service Agreement template.
-Among other matters, that template includes additional clauses that give the company more protection against an employee’s leaving to work for a competitor and pinching customers, ideas or intellectual property rights from your business, and thus causing potentially serious difficulties for your business.
+We have designed this draft for use by you with all your junior staff.
+For directors, managers, sales staff and other key or senior employees, please use our Director’s Service Agreement template.
+Among other matters, that document includes additional clauses that give the company more protection against an employee’s leaving to work for a competitor and pinching customers, ideas or intellectual property rights from your business, and thus causing potentially serious difficulties for your business.

-Since our Employment Contract template has been compiled by a UK solicitor who is familiar with employment law, you can purchase with confidence.
+Since a UK lawyer who is familiar with employment law has written our Employment Contract template, you can buy with confidence.